20 Short English Quotes for Quick Motivation

 Who said it: Winston Churchill, former British Prime Minister

-What it means: Don't stop moving, even if you are in the middle of a very difficult situation.
-Never give up!
+What it means: Don't stop moving forward, even if you're in a very difficult situation.

 “Despite the forecast, live like it’s spring.”